pursuit-l3/winter-2025-technical-interview-practice/lesson01-tdd/README.md

 ## Warm-up Written Question (15 minutes)

 Imagine you are asked to build a frying pan.
 What kind of requirements would you want to include?
+REQUIREMENTS:
+-size (diameter, circumference)
+-color
+-material

 How would make sure that the pan meets the requirements?
+I would run a several tests on the pan to ensure the requirements are met.

 ## Lecture Content (20 minutes)